mrtcode/inclinometer/README.md

-# Inclinometer prototype
+# Inclinometer prototype for a soil probe

+Informs an operator about abnormal probe angle to protect it from damage.

-Uses Atmega328 + LSM303DLH accelerometer
+Uses Atmega328, LSM303DLH accelerometer and MAX485 transceivers for a long distance communication.

-When turned on calibrates and then starts sending inclination angle (0-180) over USART.
+When turned on calibrates and starts sending inclination angle (0-180) over USART.
 Removes gravity vector from accelerometer data automatically.

 ![](https://mrtcode.github.io/inclinometer/diagram.png)